johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-12-azure-container-apps-dapr-bicep-github-actions-debug-devcontainer/index.md

 The above code is fairly simple but is achieving quite a lot.
 It:

-- uses various environment variables to construct the URLs / headers which allow connecting to dapr, and consequently to the weather service through dapr.
+- uses various environment variables to construct the URLs / headers which allow connecting to the dapr sidecar running alongside the app, and consequently to the weather service through the dapr sidecar running alongside the weather service.
 We're going to set up the environment variables which this code relies upon later.
 - spins up a web server with koa on port 3000
 - that web server, when sent an HTTP request, will call the `weatherForecast` endpoint of the dotnet app.
 It will grab what comes back, take the first entry in there and surface that up as the weather forecast.
 - We're also defining a `WeatherForecast` interface to represent the type of the data that comes back from the dotnet service